 The primary objective of the Counseling Center is to help students resolve problems resulting from personal situations and/or college pressures so that they can be successful in college.
 We believe that parents play an extremely important role in helping us to meet that objective.
 Adjustment problems are a common and expected experience for most students, particularly for freshmen.
 Parents are usually the first to notice changes in their student's behavior, attitudes, or emotional stability that might indicate a problem.
 Talk with your student about your concerns.
 Let your student know that emotional adjustment problems are common among college students and that the Counseling Center can help.

-The Counseling Center offers New Jersey City University students the free and confidential services of experienced professionals.
-Short term individual therapy (up to 12 sessions per academic year), couples counseling, and support groups are available to address personal, educational and career concerns.
-If your student has been previously hospitalized or was in ongoing psychotherapy before coming to New Jersey City University, our services might not be an appropriate substitute for those services.
+The Counseling Center offers New Jersey City University students confidential mental health services delivered by experienced professionals.
+Short term individual therapy (up to 12 sessions per academic year), couples counseling, Let's Talk sessions, and support groups are available to address personal concerns that may be impacting academic success.
+If your student was previously hospitalized or was in ongoing psychotherapy before coming to NJCU, our services might not be an appropriate substitute for those services.
 We can help with referrals for private mental health care in the local area.
-If you are unsure if the Counseling Center's services would be appropriate for your student, please call and talk with one of our staff about your student's situation.
+If you're unsure if the Counseling Center's services would be appropriate for your student, please call and talk with one of our staff about your student's situation.

-The best way to refer your student for counseling is to encourage her or him to stop by the Counseling Center in the Gilligan Student Union Building, Suite 308 or call for an appointment at 201-200-3165 between 8:30 am and 4:30 pm.
-During the initial consultation, your student will meet with a staff counselor to determine how the Counseling Center can best meet your student's needs.
+The best way to refer your student for counseling is to encourage them to contact the Center at firstname.lastname@example.org or 201-200-3165 during office hours.
+During the initial consultation, your student will meet with one of our staff counselors to determine how the Counseling Center can best meet their needs.

 If your student is a client of the Counseling Center, federal and state law prohibits us from acknowledging that your student is a client or discussing his or her case in any way without specific written permission from your student.
 This law applies whether or not you have referred your student to us or have discussed your student's situation with us before he or she becomes a client.
 If you wish to follow-up with us after referring or discussing your student, please encourage your student to sign a written authorization form when he or she comes for counseling.